prabhakk-mw/matlab-amazon-sagemaker/README.md

 )
 ```

-Finally, in our `processor.run()` command, we mount our local `main.m` to CMD location of the Dockerfile so this scipt is run inside the processing job.
+Finally, using `processor.run()` command, mount your local `main.m` to `CMD` location of the Dockerfile so this script is run inside the processing job.

-To summarize: The processing job runs a script  `main.m`  which is mounted to every docker container when it starts.
+To summarize: The processing job runs a script  `main.m` when the Docker container starts by modifying the `CMD` command.